-On March 4, 2016, the Board of Directors of our general partner (the "Board") authorized the repurchase of up to \$50.0 million in common units over the next six months.
-The repurchase program authorizes us to make repurchases on a discretionary basis as determined by management, subject to market conditions, applicable legal requirements, available liquidity, and other appropriate factors.
-All or a portion of any repurchases may be made under a Rule 10b5-1 plan, which would permit common units to be repurchased when we might otherwise be precluded from doing so under insider trading laws.
-The repurchase program does not obligate us to acquire any particular amount of common units and may be modified or suspended at any time and could be terminated prior to completion.
-We will periodically report the number of common units repurchased.
-The repurchase program will be funded from our cash on hand or available revolving credit facility.
-Any repurchased common units will be cancelled.
+On March 4, 2016, the Board of Directors of our general partner (the "Board") authorized the repurchase of up to \$50.0 million in common units through a program that terminated on September 15, 2016.
+The repurchase program authorized us to make repurchases on a discretionary basis as determined by management, subject to market conditions, applicable legal requirements, available liquidity, and other appropriate factors.
+We repurchased a total of 1.3 million common units for an aggregate cost of \$24.7 million.
+The repurchase program was funded from our cash on hand or available revolving credit facility.
+Repurchased common and subordinated units were canceled.